 The Group entered into noncancellable leases on outlets spaces, land and building with lease terms ranging from three to ten years subject to renewal.
 These leases have a fixed monthly rental subject to escalation clause.

-The balance of and movements in ROU assets as at December 31, 2019 follow:
+The balance of and movements in ROU assets follows: